splunk/public-o11y-docs/infrastructure/monitor/aws-infra-metadata.rst

       -  Cluster and node

-CacheClusterId is a dimension that is already in ElastiCache MTS that Infrastructure Monitoring imports from AWS Cloudwatch.
+CacheClusterId is a dimension that is already in the ElastiCache metric time series (MTS) that Infrastructure Monitoring imports from AWS Cloudwatch.

 .. _beanstalk-metadata: